 “In the end, the hurricane changed its direction”

 The weather is one issue that is still, for a big part, within the realms of luck.
 The accuracy of weather predictions is simply not high enough.
 We need more exact weather predictions so we can stop settling for predictions and start having certainties.
 Predictions are for palm readers.
 Weathermen should tell it like it is.

 But at least they are trying.
 They really are.
 Weather scientists are always trying to come up with better ways to calculate more accurately weather related phenomenons.
 They are well aware of the amount of time, money, effort and even lives that could be saved if better weather reports were readily available.
 We should be making the same kind of effort in other areas that are still influenced by luck.

 How many lives would be saved if we calculated the same number of variables NASA calculates in each space launch for, say, automobile safety?

-Again, a lot of the situations that escape our control because we hastily label as “luck” could be predictable and manageable if we were able to calculate the variables involved.
+Not all the situations that escape our control are predictable.
+The current impossibility of possessing all relevant information and the small unknown variations in the data can have a huge impact on things.
+Until we have more accurate systems, lots of things will remain unpredictable.
+But a lot of the situations that escape our control because we hastily label as “luck” could be predictable and manageable if we made the effort to calculate the variables involved.
 It would mean more time and money for processing all those complicated variables, but in the long term the savings in terms of money, lives, time and effort would hugely surpass the cost.